Planning Technology for Your Event

 Most of the larger venues on campus have a built-in microphone system.
 However, the number of microphones a single space can support varies.

 - Will you need any special training on the use of presentation equipment prior to your event?

 Instructional Technology & Research Services (ITRS) offers demonstrations and consulting for all Loyola-adopted presentation technology.
 Individual tutorial sessions with ITRS staff can be scheduled through the Help Desk (see below).

 - Do you need any special equipment such as a tripod, digital camera or audio recording kit?

-If you are a current Loyola faculty, staff or enrolled and active student, you may borrow equipment through our self-service equipment loan program.
-A member of the Digital Media Services (DMS) staff will be glad to provide training with each kit item in the Lab.
+If you are a current Loyola faculty, staff, or active student in coursework, you may borrow equipment through our self-service equipment loan program.
+A member of the Digital Media Services (DMS) staff will be glad to provide guidance and training with the kits offered.